Unpacking Super Mario Bros. Wonder with the visionaries behind the long-running series

 And so one of the challenges we placed on ourselves, one of the pieces of homework when we began development, was to come up with new surprises that would fill the role of things like entering a pipe to go to a new area or hitting a block to get a new item.
 But with that in mind, we don’t want to change the fundamental “fun” part of what is Mario.
 And, of course, that is having players play through a course again and again so they become more proficient with the skillset.

 And players, as they’re playing through and growing their skill set, will find all sorts of new discoveries, new interesting things, as they’re playing through these courses repeatedly.
 And because we know they’ll be playing them again and again, that’s why we put those elements within the courses for them to find to enhance that playability.
-To promote that same philosophy, that same style of gameplay, we have made the same approach with Wonder.
+To promote that same philosophy, that same style of gameplay, we have made the same approach with Super Mario Bros.
+Wonder.

 It’s very easy for me to say it like that, but in reality, it’s a very difficult thing to do.
 Let me give you an example.
 One of the things we set up for ourselves was a period where we were not allowed to use any enemies, gimmicks, or any of the gameplay elements from previous titles.
 And that’s because people who are involved in game development will sometimes lean on those past successes, or gimmicks, or whatnot, that they’ve created.
 And so really, setting up those restrictions, those boundaries, for our developments, created a development environment that we really hadn’t used before.

 Q: Mario games are inherently suitable for all audiences, but I was especially impressed to see the new Badges that offer different assistive abilities.
-Since this is the first 2D Mario in a long time, how else have you designed Wonder to make it more approachable for people who might not have played a 2D Mario before or in a long time?
+Since this is the first 2D Mario in a long time, how else have you designed Super Mario Bros.
+Wonder to make it more approachable for people who might not have played a 2D Mario before or in a long time?

 Mouri: Badges, as you mentioned, are definitely one thing that can assist new players or players who haven’t played a 2D Mario game in a long time.
 Along with that, there’s a whole array of characters you can choose from, of which Yoshi and Nabbit can be helpful allies in playing the game.